Edition: January 2021

 These requirements apply to activities related to the development of consensus for approval, revision, reaffirmation, and withdrawal of American National Standards (ANS).

-Participation shall be open to all persons who are directly and materially affected by the activity in question.
+Participation shall be open to all parties who are directly and materially interested in the activity in question.
 There shall be no undue financial barriers to participation.
 Voting membership on the consensus body shall not be conditional upon membership in any organization, nor unreasonably restricted on the basis of technical qualifications or other such requirements.

 The standards development process shall not be dominated by any single interest category, individual or organization.
 Dominance means a position or exercise of dominant authority, leadership, or influence by reason of superior leverage, strength, or representation to the exclusion of fair and equitable consideration of other viewpoints.

 The standards development process should have a balance of interests.
 Participants from diverse interest categories shall be sought with the objective of achieving balance.
 If a consensus body lacks balance in accordance with the historical criteria for balance, and no specific alternative formulation of balance was approved by the ANSI Executive Standards Council, outreach to achieve balance shall be undertaken.